michaelpatrickpurcell/Decibel/README.md

 re-rolling one or both checks until a winner can be declared, comparing the size of the dice pools used in the checks, or comparing the results of the dice in the dice pools that were not used to compute the outcome of the checks.

+## Modifiers
+A common feature of many role playing systems is _modifiers_.
+In Decibel, as in many dice pool systems, modifiers change the composition of a dice pool before a check is made.
+There are two kinds of modifiers, positive and negative.
+A positive modifier increases the probability that a player succeeds at a static resolution roll or wins a dynamic resolution roll.
+This can be accomplished by simply adding dice to the dice pool.
+That is, by increasing the value of N in a standard (N-X)dB check.
+A negative modifier decreases the probability that a player succeeds at a static resolution roll or wins a dynamic resolution roll.
+This can be accomplished by both adding dice to the dice pool and increasing the number of dice that are discarded before computing the outcome of the check.
+That is, by increasing both the value of N and X by the same amount in a standard (N-X)dB check.

+Notice that, because they both add dice to the dice pool, positive and negative modifiers do not simply cancel each other out.
+In general, as the number of modifiers increases the variance of the outcome of a check decreases.
+That said, allowing positive and negative modifiers to cancel each other out before applying the remaining modifiers leads to simpler accounting and more manageable dice pools.
+So, any game system that uses the Decibel dice system will need to specify how to handle opposing modifiers.